ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.10 =
+* Fix to avoid permalinks / rewrite issues on some installations

 = 6.7.9 =
 * Fixed issues with quotes in HTML fields for custom lists
 * Fixed issue with custom text fields